VKEDCO/PYPL/list_iteration/README.txt

-- Basic list iteration in Python /py/list_iter.py and Perl /pl/list_iter.pl
+list manip in Py & PL